Wennlys/vanilla-todo-list/README.md

 Both Header and Footer are once rendered components, it means changing between the pages will only re-render the main content.
 That saves machine processing per page change.

 ![About page](https://i.imgur.com/x4XkPcJ.png)

+The application does not use any external database, so it saves all items on your browser's local storage.

 Feel free to PR (Pull Request) this project.